OpenNMS/helm-charts/README.md

 ### Log files and Grafana Loki

 The current OpenNMS instances are not friendly when accessing log files.
-The Helm Chart allows you to configure https://grafana.com/oss/loki/[Grafana Loki] to centralize all the log messages.
+The Helm Chart allows you to configure [Grafana Loki](https://grafana.com/oss/loki/) to centralize all the log messages.
 When the Loki server is configured, the Core instance, the UI instances, and the Sentinel instances will forward logs to Loki.
-The current solution employs the sidecar pattern using https://grafana.com/docs/loki/latest/clients/promtail/[Grafana Promtail] to deliver the logs.
+The current solution employs the sidecar pattern using [Grafana Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) to deliver the logs.

 ### Docker images